oxipay/oxidocs/docs/platforms/cubecart.md

 ## Configuring Oxipay

 <div class="panel">
   This section describes the <b>Module Settings</b> available once you have installed the Oxipay plugin.
-This includes the Oxipay endpoints to communicate with, as well as whether or not to enable Test Mode.
+This includes the Oxipay gateways to communicate with, as well as whether or not to enable Test Mode.
 </div>

 **1** - Log into the CubeCart Admin Control Panel as an Administrator.